rsashka/memsafe/README.md

 - Rewriting the entire existing C++ code base (if such standards were adopted) is no cheaper than rewriting the same code in a new fashionable programming language.

-And the way out of this situation is to implement *safe C++ syntax* that would satisfy both of these requirements.
+And the way out of this situation is to implement a *safe C++ syntax* that satisfies both of these requirements.
-Moreover, the best option would be not to adopt any new C++ standards at all to change the vocabulary, but to try to use the existing ones, adopted earlier.
+Moreover, the best option would be to not adopt any new standards at all to change the C++ lexical and try to use the existing C++ language standards that already exist at the moment.

 *Additional syntactic analysis by means of third-party applications (static analyzers, for example, based on Clang-Tidy) **is not considered**, since any solution external